jayinc/docs/content/slu-examples/example-configuration/contact-form.md

 # Complete SAL sources
 Things to note:
-1. The entities must be assigned a correct [Entity Data Type](/slu-examples/postprocessing), otherwise the Speechly API just returns everything as a string that verbatim captures what the user said.
-If you open this example configuration on the Dashboard, the entities are already assigned their correct types.
+1. The entities must be assigned a correct [Entity Data Type](/slu-examples/postprocessing), otherwise the Speechly API returns the entity value as a string that verbatim contains what the user said.
+If you create a new application using this example configuration on the Dashboard, the entities are already assigned their correct types.
 2. All example phrases are collected in a list called `phrases`.
 The last line, `$phrases {{and} $phrases}` defines that a single utterance can consist of up to two of these phrases spoken one after the other.
 (Optionally with the word "and" in between.)
 ```
 phrases = [